yaronf/overlay-clock/README.md

 overlay-clock
 =============

-A small Chrome extension that displays an overlay clock.
+A small browser extension that displays an overlay clock.

 Displays a digital clock on a web page.
 Colors and location are configurable.
 Click on the clock to hide it for a few seconds, hover to display date.